 San Francisco is a fascinating city with lots to see and do.
-Take the first day to browse this guide to San Francisco, familiarize yourself with the city, and do a few basics, such as a visit to Alcatraz or the Golden Gate Bridge.
+Take the first day to familiarize yourself with the city, and do a few basics, such as a visit to Alcatraz or the Golden Gate Bridge.
 Then you can visit some or all the places below.

 Chinatown is demarcated by Bush, Broadway, Powell, and Kearny Streets.
 Its maze of streets and alleys hide state-licensed pharmacies selling traditional herbal medicines, shops offering anything from trinkets to jade carvings, and restaurants serving dim sum and regional Chinese dishes.

 Alamo Square Park is located on top of a hill overlooking downtown San Francisco.
 From here you can see stunning views, including the world-famous Painted Ladies, a row of colorful 19th-century Victorian houses.